BRL-CAD/ova/VM-user-home-files/README-brlcad-development.txt

        -DBRLCAD_ZLIB=OFF              \
        -DCMAKE_BUILD_TYPE=DEBUG

-For convenience a shell script (brlcad-config.sh) has been provided to execute that sequence.
+For convenience, a shell script (brlcad-config.sh) has been provided to execute that sequence.
 Note that it is placed outside the build directory in case you want to delete everything in that build directory.